samuel-book/samuel_shap_paper_1/introduction/intro.md

 * Arrival-to-scan time: The odds of receiving thrombolysis reduces by about 20 fold over the first 100 minutes of arrival to scan time.

-* Stroke severity (NIHSS): The odds of receiving thrombolysis i slowest at NIHSS 0, rises and peaks at NIHSS 15-25, and then falls again with higher stroke severity.
+* Stroke severity (NIHSS): The odds of receiving thrombolysis is lowest at NIHSS 0, rises and peaks at NIHSS 15-25, and then falls again with higher stroke severity.
 The difference between minimum odds (at NIHSS 0) and maximum odds (at 15-25) of receiving thrombolysis is 30-35 fold.

 * Stroke onset time type (precise vs. estimated): The odds of receiving thrombolysis are about 3 fold greater for precise onset time than estimated onset time.